Thursday, 25 April 2019

 The code above is the same as:

-f = open("demofile.txt""rt")
+f = open("demofile.txt", "rt")

-Because "r" for read, and "t" for text are the default values, you do not need to specify them.
+for text are the default values, you do not need to specify them.

 Note: Make sure the file exists, or else you will get an error.